wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/autoscale/autoscale-components-with-scale-to-zero.md

 ## Limitations

 - The scale-to-zero feature currently exclusively supports web applications and HTTP services.
 TCP and HTTPS services are not supported to be scaled to zero.
-- Your HTTP service must run on one of the specified ports: 5000, 6000, 7000, 8000, 9000, 7070 to 7079, 8080 to 8089, and 9090 to 9099 or 8290.
-Enabling scale-to-zero for a service not operating on any of the specified ports allows the service deployment to scale down to zero.
-However, it will not scale up upon receiving a request.
+- To scale to zero, your HTTP service must run on one of the specified ports: 5000, 6000, 7000, 8000, 9000, 7070 to 7079, 8080 to 8089, and 9090 to 9099 or 8290.
+If you have an endpoint in your component running in any other port, your component will not automatically scale-to-zero when deploying or promoting.
+Also, if you try to switch to the “scale-to-zero” option in the “Devops” → “Scaling” view, it will fail.
 - Currently, HTTP services which have “Project” network visible endpoints are not supported with scale-to-zero.
   If you have such an endpoint in your component, your component will not automatically scale-to-zero when deploying or promoting.
-Also, you will not be able to switch to the “scale-to-zero” option in the “Devops” → “Scaling” view.
+Also, if you try to switch to the “scale-to-zero” option in the “Devops” → “Scaling” view, it will fail.

 ## Architecture